JunaidMerchant/JunaidMerchant.github.io/_pages/about.md

 ## <span style="color:DarkRed">About Me</span>

-I have over a decade of experience providing data-driven insights through cutting-edge analytic pipeline development and large-scale data management.
-I am currently investigating health inequities using advanced multilevel modeling and novel data science applications.
-My background is in cognitive neuroscience and I have wide-ranging skillsets in research design, data collection, project management, high performance computing clusters, and programming languages.
-I am driven by a tireless curiosity for tackling high impact questions about how our social worlds shape us through cutting-edge approaches.
+With over a decade of experience, I have a proven track record of providing data-driven insights through cutting-edge analytics.
+I specialize in applying data science tools to behavioral research, public health, and social sciences.
+Currently, I am investigating health inequities using advanced multilevel modeling and novel machine learning applications.
+Fueled by an unrelenting curiosity, I strive to deepen our understanding of how social environments shape us and am passionate about driving meaningful change that positively impacts the world.

-### <span style="color:DarkRed">Technical Skills</span>: R, Python, MATLAB, Bash/Shell, Linux, SLURM, SGE, Google Colab, Stata, SPSS, JASP, JAMOVI, and AWS.
+My background is in cognitive neuroscience, and I possess a diverse skill set in research design, data collection, project management, high-performance computing, and multiple programming languages.
+I have employed a variety of analytical techniques, including network analysis, Bayesian statistics, and artificial vision models.
+Throughout my professional experiences, I have worked with various types of large-scale data, including public health data from the CDC and NIH, social media data from multiple platforms, private health records, and human neuroimaging data.
+Driven by my enthusiasm for innovation, I am deeply committed to pioneering evidence-based approaches to uncover new knowledge.

+**<span style="color:DarkRed">Strengths</span>**: *Data Science and Visualizations, Analytic Pipeline Development, Multi-Team Collaboration, Multilevel Modeling, Project Management, Machine Learning, Scientific/Technical Writing, fMRI, Social Epidemiology*

 ## <span style="color:DarkRed">Professional Highlights</span>